-- tracking community-level outcomes using a Unique Identifier List (also known as a By-Name List or, simply, a List).
+- the transition to an outcomes-based approach (tracking community-level outcomes using a Unique Identifier List, also known as a By-Name List or, more simply, a List); and,

 As identified in the Reaching Home Directives, communities are required to transition to an outcomes-based approach and report on five core community-level outcomes each year through a CHR.
 Communities are encouraged to use their CHR data to develop clear plans of action that help them to reach their homelessness reduction targets.